 - The voter should affix the certificate with an adhesive (glue or tape) to the envelope containing the ballot.

-- The voter should put the envelope with the certificate attached into a large envelope, address it to their clerk, and apply the correct postage.
+- The voter should put the envelope with the certificate attached into a large envelope, and address it to their clerk.

 Please note that failure to affix the certificate in this method is NOT a reason to reject a ballot.
 However, the certificate must be included and must contain the voter’s signature, a witness’ signature, and their address to be considered sufficient.